BAKER HOME AND SCHOOL CLUB BYLAWS

 Section 2.
 Funds of the Baker Home and School club can be spent only in accordance with the approved budget.
 Any expenditure less than three hundred U.S. dollars ($300) that cannot be identified with reasonable specificity as a line item on the approved budget requires the approval of the Executive Board.
 Any expenditure over three hundred U.S. dollars that cannot be identified with reasonable specificity as a line item on the approved budget must be approved by a majority vote of the membership present at the General meeting (or voting by proxy) where expenditure approval is sought.

 Section 3.
 The President, Vice-President, and Treasurer shall have signing authority.
-All checks must carry the signature of two authorized signers.
+All checks must carry the signature of two authorized signers..
 All Scrip checks must carry the signature of two authorized signers.
 The Scrip coordinator and at least one Scrip volunteer shall have signing authority.
 Electronic payments may be made in lieu of checks for all HSC and Scrip payments.
 In the event electronic payments are used, the expense must be approved by 2 HSC Officers with Signing authority.

 Section 4.
 The Executive Board may approve the disbursement of petty cash for Home & School Club events in an amount of no more than $300, provided that amount is returned at the end of the event.

 Section 1.
 The Executive Board may create standing committees to carry on the work of the organization.

 Section 2.
 The Executive Board shall approve the appointment of the chairperson of the standing committees.
 A position may be held by more than one person, acting as co-chairpersons.

 Section 3.
 The term of office for these chairpersons shall be through the end of the current school year.